chef-boneyard/chef-rfc/new/chef-workstation.md

 ChefDK from people that feel the "developer" label is exclusionary or at least presents a barrier to the new user experience.

-### Making a Dedicated Chef-Target Installer
+### Making a Dedicated Chef-Apply Installer

-Rather than including `chef-target` in the DK/Workstation installer, we could move it to a focused installer just for the one tool, similar to the InSpec installer.
+Rather than including `chef apply` in the DK/Workstation installer, we could move it to a focused installer just for the one tool, similar to the InSpec installer.
 This would give the team more agility as they would have much more freedom in shaping the UI and UX of this new workflow.